TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 4/Ephesians 4.23.md

 ---

-and that ye be renewed in the spirit of your mind,
+and that you be renewed in the spirit of your mind,